dusty-nv/jetson-inference/docs/aux-image.md

         img[y,x] = pixel    # set a pixel from a tuple (tuple length must match the number of channels)
 ```

-> **note:** the Python subscripting index operator is only available if the image was allocated in mapped ZeroCopy memory (i.e. if `img.mapped == True` - which is the default).
+> **note:** the Python subscripting index operator is only available if the cudaImage was allocated with `mapped=True` (which is the default).
 Otherwise, the data is not accessible from the CPU, and an exception will be thrown.

 The indexing tuple used to access an image may take the following forms: